CumulusNetworks/docs/content/cumulus-netq-40/Manage-Configuration/Manage-Inventory/Monitor-Switch-Inventory.md

 netq [<hostname>] show inventory memory [opta] [json]
 ```

-This example shows all of the memory characteristics for the *leaf01* switch.
+This example shows all the memory characteristics for the *leaf01* switch.

 ```
 cumulus@switch:~$ netq leaf01 show inventory memory